 A Sleep System for Every Season

-What then is my ideal setup you ask?
+You may be wondering to yourself what your ideal sleep system is?
 That depends on your personal preferences and the nature of the adventures you are undertaking.
 The components of a sleep system should meet the demands of the sleeper and overcome the challenges of the natural environment.

 It’s helpful to look at sleep systems as a function of the seasons.
 They give a general context for what your sleep system needs to accomplish.
 Stay warm in the winter.
 Be ventilated and cool in the summer.
 You get the idea.
 Below we put together examples of sleep systems built for general seasonal conditions.

-Note: In the infographic at the end we show you how you can have a sleep system for all four seasons by having just four of the right pieces of equipment: A closed cell foam pad, an insulated air pad, a sleeping bag, and a quilt.
+Note: In the infographic at the end we show you how you can have one sleep system for all four seasons by having just four of the right pieces of equipment: A closed-cell foam pad, an insulated air pad, a sleeping bag, and a quilt.

 Summer Sleep System:

 A Summer Sleep System for mild summer nights give you the flexibility to pare down your kit and shed weight.
-A quilt offers customizable breathability and a NeoAir® Topo™ provides plenty of ground insulation.
+A quilt offers customizable breathability and a NeoAir® Topo™ provides plenty of ground insulation and big comfort.

 Fall Sleep System:

-Dwindling temperatures demand more warmth, it is time to break out your trusty down sleeping bag.
-Consider adding a closed cell foam pad to boost your ground insulation.
+Dwindling temperatures demand more warmth, it’s time to break out your trusty down sleeping bag.
+Consider adding a closed-cell foam pad to boost your ground insulation.